Camino Gear Essentials

 - wallet, bank card, cash (enough for 2-5 days, often 500 Euros split between two of us)

-We also each carried 3 large Ziplocs to put our clothes, electronics, and journals into while in our bags to keep them separate and dry. (eventually disposed of ziplocs as too loud in the albergues and bought 3 Sea to Summit stuff stacks instead)
+We also each carried 3 large Ziplocs to put our clothes, electronics, and journals into while in our bags to keep them separate and dry. (eventually disposed of ziplocs as they are too loud in the albergues and bought 3 Sea to Summit stuff stacks instead)

 Comments